tradichel/FireboxCloudAutomation/README.md

     4) Cancel
     #?

 > Enter the CIDR that is allowed to upload files to your private S3 bucket or hit enter.
+(Hint: For a simple test, you can get your IP at whatismyip.com and add /32 at the end, eg 111.111.111.111/32)

     Enter the IP range allowed to access Firebox S3 bucket (default is 0.0.0.0/0)

+> Select an AMI.
+The script will execute a command to produce a list of available AMIs.
+For example, if I want the Firebox Pay-As-You-Go version 11.12.2 I would enter ami-a844d4c8 at the prompt and hit enter.
+(If you don't see any then you need to follow the steps above to activate the AMI from the marketplace.)

+    Available AMIs:
+    ami-3b4ddd5b
+    firebox-cloud-11_12_2-526900-byol
+    ami-a844d4c8
+    firebox-cloud-11_12_2-526900-payasyougo
+    WatchGuard Marketplace AMI from list above:

 > Enter an MFA token.
 Your session lasts 12 hours once created.